-A study conducted in eight areas of Shivaji Nagar has revealed that between April 2012 and March 2014, 83 children between the ages of 0-6 years have died, mainly due to malnutrition
+Study conducted in eight areas of Shivaji Nagar reveals that between April 2012 and March 2014, 83 children between the ages of 0-6 yrs have died, mainly due to malnutrition

 With a population of close to 5.5 lakh people living in Shivaji Nagar, next to one of the biggest dumping grounds of Mumbai, most families are forced to live in poverty.
 What’s more, migrating to the city seems to have taken a toll on their infants and children.

 Children who are malnourished or under weight are more susceptible to diseases like diarrhoea, pneumonia and tuberculosis.
 File pic

 According to a recent study conducted in eight areas of Shivaji Nagar, in the last two years, an alarming 83 children, between the ages of 0-6 years, have died.
 Speaking to mid-day, Dyaneshwar Tarwade, programme head (Health) of Apnalaya, the NGO that complied the data, said, “While we were unable to pinpoint the exact reasons for these deaths, since many of them took place in their homes, the underlying cause could be malnutrition.

 These kids were suffering from diseases like diarrhoea, pneumonia, tuberculosis, etc. Kids who are malnourished or under weight are more susceptible to these diseases.
 However, cases of stillbirths and neonatal deaths were mostly due to lack of antenatal care and inadequate medical treatment.”